|

 We do news right, not fast

-Note: This blog expresses only the opinions of the blog owner,
+Note: This blog expresses only the opinions of the blog owner, and does not represent the opinion of any organization or blog that is associated with The Golden Rock.

 Archive for the ‘blogs’ Category

-The Golden Rock - September 17th, 2008 Edition
+Wednesday, September 17th, 2008

 - It’s Japanese Oricon charts time!
 Namie Amuro’s hit compilation album has finally been bumped off the top of the charts….by another compilation album.
 This time, it’s Ayumi Hamasaki’s latest compilation, which marks the 14th #1 album in the pop diva’s career.
 Meanwhile, Amuro’s album, still the best-selling album of 2008 so far, is now down at 5th place.